organix/uFork/docs/gc.md

 # Garbage Collection

+**WARNING!
+THIS DOCUMENT IS BADLY OUT OF DATE AND DOES NOT MATCH THE CURRENT DESIGN**

 Mutable quad-memory (RAM) is subject to machine-level garbage collection.
 The garbage-collected _heap_ ranges from `RAM_BASE` up to (not including) `RAM_TOP`.
 The floor (currently `RAM_BASE`) may be moved upward to include additional "reserved" cells.